ArduPilot/MissionPlanner/README.md

 ## Launching Mission Planner on other system

+Mission Planner is available for Android via the Play Store.
-Mission Planner can be use with Mono on non-Windows system.
-Be aware that all the functionnalities aren't working.
+Mission Planner can be used with Mono on Linux systems.
+Be aware that not all functions are available on Linux.
+Native MacOS and iOS support is experimental and not recommended for inexperienced users.
+For MacOS users it is recommended to use Mission Planner for Windows via Boot Camp or Parallels (or equivalent).

 ### On Linux